 Heart specialist covering all aspects of heart disease / cardiology including general cardiology, coronary angiography and coronary intervention.

 Dr Sarah C Clarke MA, MD, FRCP, FESC, FACC is a Consultant Cardiologist and the Clinical Director for Strategic Development at Papworth Hospital, Cambridge.
 She has a specialist interest in interventional cardiology with a private practice that covers general and interventional cardiology.
-She is Vice President for Education and Research at the British Cardiovascular Society.
-She is the first female to hold an Executive post at the Society!
+She is President (elect) at the British Cardiovascular Society.
+She is the first female to hold this post in 80 years of the society's existence.

 Dr Clarke studied medicine at Girton College, University of Cambridge where she obtained a BA in 1987 and MB BChir in 1989.
 Following junior hospital posts in the region her specialist training was undertaken at Addenbrooke’s and Papworth Hospitals.
 She was awarded a fellowship in interventional cardiology at the Massachusetts General Hospital and Harvard Medical School, University of Harvard, Boston, USA in 2001.
 Dr Clarke gained extensive experience in all aspects of interventional cardiology and vascular intervention.
 She was awarded her research Doctorate in Medicine (MD) in 2004, by the University of Cambridge, UK.